deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the DeCoRe workflow, showing how contrasting the outputs of a base LLM and a masked LLM, guided by conditional entropy, leads to more accurate predictions by mitigating hallucinations.
+> 🔼 The figure illustrates the DeCoRe workflow, showing how contrasting the outputs of a base LLM and a masked LLM, guided by conditional entropy, improves the accuracy of predictions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the DeCoRe workflow.
 Given the same input, the base LLM (LLMbase) and the variant with masked retrieval heads (LLMmasked) predict the next token.
 An uncertainty estimation is applied to the base model's output using conditional entropy: higher conditional entropy increases the contrastive factor (a), penalising predictions that align with the LLMmasked.
 The final prediction is selected based on weighted contrastive decoding of the outputs from both models, leading to a more grounded response.